 Research: You have to cite at least 5 critical sources (works of criticism on your play) in your paper.
 That is the minimum.
 Some of you need to do further research.
 Some of the WC lists had only 2-3 critical sources.
 Here’s another problem: you have to have sources that relate to the approach that you’re taking.
 For example, if you are doing a Jungian paper and you didn’t bother to ferret out any of the Jungian Shakespeare books, you’d better go do that.

 Writing two papers at the same time: Some of the papers contained the seeds of two separate papers.
 If your outline falls into this category, you need to pick one and develop it.
 Cut the other.
 Write one paper, not two.

 Information vs. argument: An information-centered paper is insufficient.
 You must use information to argue for a controversial thesis.
-It can even say, “I will use [my focused topic] to argue that” some controversial idea is the case.
-Your paper must be argument-centered.
+It should even say, “I will use [my focused topic] to argue that” some controversial idea is the case.
+Your paper must be argument centered.

 Focused topic vs. thesis: A thesis does not state the focused topic (the narrow thing you’ll write about); it offers a controversial idea about that focused topic.
 Example:

 · Focused topic: The fact that Hamlet hesitates.